 Following 'Liberty Belle', 'Hurricane Laughter' showcased the band’s ability to balance melancholy with energy, blending propulsive guitar riffs with Chatten’s poetic, almost spoken-word delivery.
 'Winter in the Sun' demonstrated their talent for creating mood and atmosphere, pairing melancholic melodies with vivid storytelling.
 Together, these early singles established the blueprint for Fontaines D.C.’s signature sound: a fusion of post-punk urgency, Irish literary sensibility, and emotionally resonant narratives.
 'Liberty Belle' in particular has become a staple of their live performances, a reminder of the band’s roots and the streets of Dublin that continue to inspire their music.

-After some inital releases, Fontaines D.C went into 2018 releasing more new music.
-Music which would end up on the bands debut album 'Dogrel'.
+After some initial releases, Fontaines D.C went into 2018 releasing more new music.
+Music which would end up on the band's debut album 'Dogrel'.

 'Chequeless Reckless' was the first, and this was one of the first times that fans heard just how good Grian Chatten was at writing lyrics.